yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 > **Tip**: Proper SEO configuration improves how your site appears in search engines.

 ## 9. Publish on GitHub Pages

-After a "push" action, the GitHub page is generated.
+After a "push/commit" action, the GitHub page is generated.
 Publish your site on GitHub Pages.

 1. Perform a "push" in arbitrary page (ex. edit and add space in `/content/bio/bio_en.md`, and "Commit changes...").
 2. Click the "Actions" tab in your forked repository
 3. Find and select the "Deploy to GitHub Pages" workflow
    - If the workflow is already running or completed, check its results
-   - If you cannot find the workflow, create the workflow file with these steps:
-     a.
-Open the ".github/workflows" directory
-     b.
-Check if there is a "deploy.yml" file
-     c.
-If not, create a new one and copy the content from the same file in the template repository
+   - When the "pages build and deployment" is executed and the green icon is complete, you are done
 4. After the workflow succeeds, check the published URL in "Settings" → "Pages"

 > **Tip**: **It may take several minutes for your changes to appear on the page.**  Please be patient.
 > **Tip**: The initial deployment may take a few minutes.
 Please be patient.
 > **Tip**: To check your revision in your page, please use the shortcut `ctrl` + `shift` + `R`.
+> **Tip**: After the second time, it may take some time after completion before it is reflected on the page.

 ### Re-run the deployment workflow
 If needed, re-run the workflow with these steps: